department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/documentation-style-guide-request.md

 - Why does the term belongs in the word list — what is the point of confusion or what do people need to know about the term?

 ### _What happens now?_
-_The VSP Content & Information Architecture team review your request and reach out for more info as needed.
-If your issue is urgent or you don't hear from us in a timely manner, please reach out to @Gretchen Maciolek, @Kristina Gore in #vfs-platform-support._
+_The VSP Content & Information Architecture team review your request and reach out for more info as needed._